mlcommons/medperf/docs/workflow.md

 ## Step 5.
 Execute Benchmark

-The Benchmark Committee may notify Data Providers that models are available for benchmarking.
-Data Providers can then [run the benchmark models](getting_started/data_owner_demo.md#5-execute-the-benchmark) locally on their data.
+The Benchmark Committee may notify Data Owners that models are available for benchmarking.
+Data Owners can then [run the benchmark models](getting_started/data_owner_demo.md#5-execute-the-benchmark) locally on their data.

 This procedure retrieves the model MLCubes associated with the benchmark and runs them on the indicated prepared dataset to generate predictions.
 The Metrics MLCube of the benchmark is then retrieved to evaluate the predictions.
-Once the evaluation results are generated, the data provider can [submit them](getting_started/data_owner_demo.md#6-submit-a-result) to the platform.
+Once the evaluation results are generated, the data owner can [submit them](getting_started/data_owner_demo.md#6-submit-a-result) to the platform.

 ![](./images/execution_flow_folders.PNG)